Lampungese Costume and Popular Lampung Batik Motifs

 The Lampungese of Indonesia

 The Lampungese are a people who dwell on the southernmost tip of Sumatra, one of Indonesia's major islands, in the country of Indonesia.
 They were formerly the largest ethnic group on the island, and they still are now.
-These days, however, they are outnumbered by the three million Javanese who have been compelled to resettle in Sumatra by the Indonesian government over the course of the last two decades.
-In response to these transformations, the Lampungese are people who are filled with resentment and dissatisfaction.
+These days, however, they are outnumbered by the three million Javanese who have been compelled to resettle in Sumatra by the Indonesian government over the last two decades.
+In response to these transformations, the Lampungese are filled with resentment and dissatisfaction.

-The motifs on traditional Lampung textiles that have been established in the past have been included into the present development of Lampung Batik themes.
+The motifs of traditional Lampung textiles established in the past have been included in developing Lampung Batik themes.
 There have been several variations on the Lampung batik theme.
 Typical themes include gamolan, siger, butterfly, and elephant designs.
-Symbolizing cultural growth, this is used to batik motifs that are taken from the cultural origins of each region and adapted to the modern world.
+Symbolizing cultural growth, this is used to batik motifs taken from each region's cultural origins and adapted to the modern world.

-Lampungese Batik is beautiful and has a long cultural heritage.
-Many motifs have been developed over the years and each has a special meaning.
-Although new designs are occasionally developed, there is a strong sense of tradition that flows through the cloth.
+Lampungese Batik costume is beautiful and has a long cultural heritage many years ago.
+Many motifs have been developed, each delivery a special meaning.
+Although new designs are occasionally developed, a strong sense of national tradition flows through the cloth.

 Batik Lampung is provided to you by folks who have lived in Lampung for a long time and are familiar with the culture.
 A long time ago, there was a transmigration program in operation.
 Indonesians, especially those from Java, have moved to other parts of the country, like Lampung.

 Lampung is an island that is famous for having a million siger.
-On top of every business, school, monument, and building, there is a siger emblem, which you might say represents the company.
+On top of every business, school, monument, and building, there is a siger emblem representing the company.

-In addition to siger, the area is home to Lampung elephants, which are a unique feature of the landscape.
+In addition to siger, the area is home to Lampung elephants, a unique feature of the landscape.

 Over time, the residents of Lampung created representations of siger and elephants on filter cloth and batik, which they sold.
 Everyone who sees it must believe that batik came from Lampung, Indonesia, because of its unique qualities and ability to show the local culture.

 During the reign of Governor Sjachroedin ZP, the batik industry in Lampung flourished.
-Lampung batik is now used to make handicrafts, clothing, bags, and other household items.
+Lampung batik fabric item makes handicrafts, clothing, bags, and other household items.

-Since then, batik has grown in popularity and is now widely used by the people of Lampung in their daily activities.
+Since then, batik has grown in popularity and is now widely used by the people of Lampung daily.

 Lampungese Batik Motifs